swissquote/crafty/packages/crafty-preset-babel/README.md

 };
 ```

-Provided that you did `npm install --save-dev babel-plugin-transform-es5-property-mutators` before, Babel will now use this plugin as well in each run.
+After you did `npm install --save-dev babel-plugin-transform-es5-property-mutators` before, Babel will now use this plugin as well in each run.

 This method is called once per bundle, so you can customize each bundle's configuration differently.